AI Life Insurance Underwriting: How Automated Approval Works in 2026

 Credit Score & Financial Data Correlated with health behaviors and long-term risk

-Wearable Device Data Real-time metrics: heart rate, activity levels, sleep patterns
+Wearable Device Data Heart rate, activity levels, sleep patterns, and biometrics

-Electronic Health Records Medical history without requiring a physical exam
+Electronic Health Records (EHRs) Full medical history without requiring a physical exam

 Pincher's Pro Tip